morey-tech/argocd-example-apps/2022-11-webinar.md

   status:
     health:
   ```

+We are using the `targetRevision` of the Parent Application as a Helm parameter, to set the `targetRevision` of the child Applications (rendered by the Helm chart).
+When the `targetRevision` is changed on the parent Application, it will template the Helm chart with the new value.
+The child Applications will become out-of-sync due to their new `targetRevision`.
 ### Enable auto-sync for the App-of-Apps Application.
 To automate the deployment of changes to the parent Application, you will enable the automated sync policy.
 This will cause any change to the Application source in the repo or Application itself, to be applied immediately.